Outdoor parties give kids a place to stretch out and run around, and let you get creative with the theme, food and games.

-Instead of hosting your kid’s birthday party inside your house or taking a crew of kids to the same place that serves up pizza and questionable ball pits, why not take the party outside?
+So instead of hosting your kid’s birthday party inside your house or taking a crew of kids to the same old place that serves up pizza next to questionable ball pits, why not take the party outside?

-Break out the s’mores, get ready to sing songs around the campfire, and take a hike — even if it’s just around the backyard.
-A summer camp-themed party is a great way to make food that kids and adults will enjoy and to play some of your favorite childhood games and activities.
+Break out the s’mores, get ready to sing songs around the campfire and take a hike — even if it’s just around the backyard.
+A summer camp themed party can include food that kids and adults alike will enjoy and you can play some of your favorite childhood games and activities.

 Kids will be hooked on this fishing party.
-Start by letting guests make and decorate their own fishing rod out of wooden dowels, eye hooks, string, and metal clips.
+Start by letting guests make and decorate their own fishing rod out of wooden dowels, eye hooks, string and metal clips.
 Then host a casting contest and fill a baby pool with different sized paper fish so kids can try their luck to catch a big one.
-While kids are eating, they can break out a deck of cards and play a few rounds of Go Fish.
+While the kids are eating, break out a deck of cards and play a few rounds of Go Fish.

 Bring home the gold with this party theme by setting up obstacle courses and relay races.
-Before the athletes head home, wrap a cookie in gold paper and attach it to a ribbon so everyone gets a sweet gold medal.
+Before the athletes head home, wrap a cookie in gold paper and attach it to a ribbon so everyone gets to take home a sweet gold medal.

 Turn family game night into a party.
 There are plenty of family-friendly lawn games you can buy — like oversized checkers and cornhole.
-However, you can also make your kid’s favorite games like creating a Twister board on the grass with spray paint or make a DIY version of skeeball with buckets and a few small balls.
+Or you can make your kid’s favorite games, like creating a Twister board on the grass with spray paint or make a DIY version of skeeball with buckets and a few small balls.

 Outdoor Arts Party

-Let kids tap into their inner Bob Ross at an artsy bash.
-Now is the time for all of those messy arts and crafts your kids want to try.
-Fill up squirt guns with paint and use large canvases as the target, whip up a few batches of slime, or giving kids a paint tray palette and let them get crafty.
+An artsy outdoor bash is the perfect time for all of those messy arts and crafts your kids want to try.
+Fill up squirt guns with paint and use large canvases as the target, whip up a few batches of slime or give kids a paint tray palette and let them get crafty.

 Splish splash, it’s time for a water bash!
-For this outdoor party you don’t need a pool, just plenty of ways to play in the water.
-Break out a sprinkler, Slip N’ Slide, and fill tubs of water with plenty of water toys.
+You don’t need a pool for this outdoor party, just plenty of ways to play in the water.
+Break out a sprinkler, a Slip 'N Slide and fill tubs of water with plenty of water toys.
 The perfect party favor?
 A cozy beach towel that guests can dry off with and take home.

-Let kids try out their green thumbs at a garden party where they decorate their own pots and then get to work planting seeds, flowers or succulents.
-Create sensory bins filled with soil and kid-friendly gardening tools and fill mini terracotta pots with a cupcake and top it with a flower decoration for a sweet treat.
+Let kids try out their green thumbs at a garden party where they decorate their own pots and then get to plant seeds, flowers or succulents.
+Create sensory bins filled with soil and kid-friendly gardening tools for a fun activity.
+For dessert, fill mini terracotta pots with a cupcake and top it with a flower decoration for a sweet treat.
 When the party wraps, send kids home with mini watering cans filled with seeds to start their own gardens.

 Sand buckets, beach balls and plenty of sunscreen are essential for a beach bash.
-Even if there isn’t an ocean nearby, baby pools full of water will do the trick.
+If there isn’t an ocean nearby, baby pools full of water will do the trick.